OctopusDeploy/docs/docs/administration/high-availability/managing-high-availability-nodes.md

 ## Rank

-The nodes in your Octopus Server High Availability cluster can be either a leader or a follower. Â Only one node can be the cluster leader and the rest of the nodes will be followers. Â Some maintenance and scheduled tasks will only run on the cluster leader, such as:
+The nodes in your Octopus Server High Availability cluster can be either a leader or a follower.
+Only one node can be the cluster leader and the rest of the nodes will be followers.
+Some maintenance and scheduled tasks will only run on the cluster leader, such as:

 - applying retention policy
 - cleaning the package cache